themaxsandelin/ts/README.md

 Welcome to the course Teknik specialisering! 🙌

+In this course we'll be diving into Wordpress with the purpose of becoming a fully fledged Wordpress ninja.
+At the end of the course you will have learned how create your very own site using Wordpress and be perfectly comfortable using the CMS system on it's own.
+You will also learn how to create your very own custom theme and custom plugin using the Wordpress' very own API and it's built in helper functions.

 ## Contact details
 If you have any questions or need to get in touch with me, you can find me on the official [Slack channel](https://sw-molndal.slack.com), or reach me directly via email: [max@maxsandelin.com](mailto:max@maxsandelin.com).